astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/selfcare.md

 as it has brought me so much calm and clarity in my life.
 Feel free to bring it up with me, I love to talk about it.

+[^ref4]: These are all great options that I have either personally used or know people who do.
-[^ref4]: I receive no payment from any of these.
+I receive no payment from any of these.
 I am just spreading the word.